 A pianist has a transplant operation that gives him a new pair of hands.
 Unfortunately, the hands belonged to a murderer, and he finds the hands starting to take over his life and commit ...
 See full summary »

 While mainland Britain shivers in deepest winter, the northern island of Fara bakes in the nineties.
 The boys at the Met station have no more idea what is going on than the regulars at the ...
 See full summary »

-Sir Christopher Lee stars in the Amicus production of "Dr. Jekyll & Mr. Hyde" where the names have been changed to Dr. Marlowe and Mr. Blake.
+Sir Christopher Lee stars in the Amicus production of "The Strange Case of Dr. Jekyll and Mr. Hyde", where the names have been changed to Dr. Marlowe and Mr. Blake.
 Lee as Dr. Marlowe ...
 See full summary »

 3 of 8 people found this review helpful.